CORRECTED-Japan chooses group led by Tokyu to run Sendai Airport

-(Corrects headline and first and fifth paragraphs to show that Maeda is a member, not a leader, of the selected group.)
+(Corrects in headline and throughout to show that Tokyu Corp is the leader of the selected group and Maeda Corp is a member)

 By Junko Fujita